View or comment on a planning application

 - Moral or religious objections

 The comments are part of the background papers to the application report and are available to the Planning Subcommittee before the application is determined.

-If the application has fewer than five objections the application is considered by the Planning and Development Director under powers delegated to that post by the Committee.
+If the application has fewer than ten objections the application is considered by the Planning and Development Director under powers delegated to that post by the Planning and Transportation Committee.
 Over 90% of planning applications are determined this way.

-The Committee report is published five clear days before the Committee date and is available at About Us together with any presentation that will be used by the Planning Officer to illustrate the application at the Committee.
+The committee report is published five clear days before the Committee date and is available via Councillors, committees and meetings together with any presentation that will be used by the Planning Officer to illustrate the application at the Committee.
 It is available in an alternative format by telephoning 020 76060 3030 and asking for the Planning and Transportation Committee Clerk.

 The petition form should set out details of the application so that the signatories are certain what they are commenting on.
 The Planning Officer and the Planning and Transportation Committee must be confident that the petition is relevant and should be taken into account.